maanex/cordo/README.md

 Cordo is a custom api wrapper built for interactions first.
 It functions as an addon on top of discord.js.
 Full documentation is yet to be written

+Originally built for the FreeStuff Bot, this codebase could find various usecases so we decided to outsource it.
+Here's an [Example bot](https://github.com/Maanex/cordo-example-bot) written with it.

+Use `npm i cordo` or `yarn add cordo` to install.

 ## How it works (aka quick docs / tutorial)